Multiple sclerosis (MS): supporting nerve health through root cause resolution

 Lifestyle medicine

-• Gentle exercise to maintain mobility, such as walking, Tai chi, yoga and forest bathing, adequate sunlight on bare skin, massage
+- Gentle exercise to maintain mobility, such as walking, Tai chi, yoga and forest bathing, adequate sunlight on bare skin, and massage

-In addition, your functional medicine specialist will be mindful of optimising immune resilience for SARS-CoV-2 infection and long COVID symptoms.
+In addition, your functional medicine practitioner will be mindful of optimising immune resilience for SARS-CoV-2 infection and long COVID symptoms.

 These strategies can prevent further damage and slow or stop progression for as long as the patient maintains the regime.

-In our personalised six-month program, your practitioner and your health coach will give you the guidance, support, care, and encouragement you need to get better.
-We can help with a range of chronic health conditions, from autoimmune conditions like MS, to digestive disorders, women’s health concerns, and more.
+In our personalised program, your practitioner and your health coach will give you the guidance, support, care, and encouragement you need to get better.
+We can help with a range of chronic health conditions, from autoimmune conditions like MS to digestive disorders, women’s health concerns, and more.

 Is multiple sclerosis an autoimmune disease?

-Yes, the body’s own immune cells attack the fatty coating on the outside of the nerves, called myelin.
+Yes.
+Multiple sclerosis (MS) is an autoimmune condition where the body’s immune cells mistakenly attack the protective coating around nerves, called myelin.

 How is MS diagnosed in Australia?